Welcome to ScapeCrunch

 Tools: Three 5 gallon buckets, Stainless steel mesh sifter (details follow), Outdoor hose with sprayer (yes, do this outside) I use the shower setting on the sprayer.

 Sifter details: One of my other passions is minerology and rock collecting.
 As such, I've made a few trips to Crater of Diamonds State Park in Murfreesboro, Arkansas.
 A common way to hunt for diamonds in the open fields is to use sifters such as those listed HERE.
 The sifters for that work are typically too course of mesh for what we need for substrate rinsing, although, there is a finer mesh sifter available at the link.
-I haven't tried it but the 1/30 size would probably work well.
-I used a much courser sifter I already had, but I also had some #40 mesh stainless steel sheet that i just cut to fit one of my "pans" and hot glued it in. #40 mesh works great.
+I haven't tried it but the 1/30 to 1/50 size would probably work well depending on substrate grain size ( I use medium BDBS so the 1/50 might be best for that).
+I used a much courser sifter I already had, but I also had some #40 mesh stainless steel sheet that I just cut to fit one of my "pans" and hot glued it in. #40 mesh works great for the .42mm to 1.6mm medium grit.
 Of course, you can also make your own sifter, but what's nice about these, is that they sit perfectly in the top of a 5 gallon bucket, not by coincidence ;).

 So, pour in some raw substrate, just not too much, we don't want it flying out of the pan when the water hits it, and we don't want it too thick or it will take extra time to rinse thoroughly.